GoogleCloudPlatform/data-analytics-golden-demo/README.md

    - Once the DAG is complete, you can run the solution

 ### Possible  Deployment Errors:
 1. If the script fails to enable a service or timeouts, you can rerun and if that does not work, run ```source clean-up.sh``` and start over
 2. If the script has a security type message (unauthorized), then double check the configure roles/IAM security.
+Your user account is probably not an Owner of the project or Org Admin if creating the project.
 3. When using Cloud Shell: If you get a "networking error" with some dial tcp message [2607:f8b0:4001:c1a::5f], then your cloud shell has a networking glitch, not the Terraform network.
 Restart the deployment "source deploy.sh". (e.g. Error creating Network: Post ```https://compute.googleapis.com/compute/beta/projects/bigquery-demo-xvz1143xu9/global/networks?alt=json```: dial tcp [2607:f8b0:4001:c1a::5f]:443: connect: cannot assign requested address).
 This typically happens on WiFi.